Behavioral Support & Interventions

 Creating educational environments that are safe and conducive to learning is a school-wide responsibility all must share.
 MSD implements a multi-tiered system that allows for clear expectations of desired and undesired social and academic behaviors.
-The framework acknowledges students who demonstrate appropriate behaviors and supports students who display unwanted behaviors with built-in, research-based interventions.
+This proactive approach acknowledges students who demonstrate appropriate behaviors and supports students who display unwanted behaviors with built-in, research-based interventions.
 At MSD, each department has their own system that focuses on building positive relationships between staff and students through a variety of strategies and age-appropriate preventive activities.

-Joseph B. Smail, Ph.D., NCSP | School Psychologist & Director of Mental Health and Behavioral Support Services, Columbia Campus
+Joseph B. Smail, Ph.D., NCSP | School Psychologist & Director of Mental Health and Behavioral Support Services